Yamhill Support Groups

 • Mondays between 12:00-2:00 pm

-• Tuesdays between 6:00-7:00 pm
+• Mondays between 6:00-7:00 pm

-I will be sending an email invitation to this Skype meeting to those of you who have been attending parent support groups.
+I will be sending an email invitation to this Zoom meeting to those of you who have been attending parent support groups.
 I also want to invite anyone who would like to attend, even though you may not have attended before.
 If you would like to attend one of these groups, please call or email me and let me know, and I will send you an invite.
 If these days/times do not work for you, please let me know that.
 Also, if you are not able to attend one of these but would like to talk with me for some individual support or ideas, please reach out and I will be glad to talk with you.

 Meeting time

-Mondays between 12:00-2:00 pm, Tuesdays between 6:00-7:00 pm
+Mondays between 12:00-2:00 pm; Mondays between 6:00-7:00 pm

 Contact info